Final Fight (video game): Commercial

-In Japan, Game Machine listed Final Fight on their January 15, 1990 issue as being the second most successful table arcade cabinet of the month.
-It went on to be the highest-grossing arcade game of 1990 in Japan (according to the annual Gamest charts), as well as Japan's second highest-grossing arcade game of 1991 (just below Street Fighter II).
+In Japan, Game Machine listed Final Fight on their January 15, 1990 issue as being the second-most-successful table arcade cabinet of the month.
+It went on to be the highest-grossing arcade game of 1990 in Japan (according to the annual Gamest charts), as well as Japan's second-highest-grossing arcade game of 1991 (just below Street Fighter II).

 Overseas, the game had a successful launch in North America and Europe.
 In the United States, it was a blockbuster hit, becoming the top-grossing new video game on the RePlay arcade charts in February 1990, and then the top-grossing software conversion kit for eight months in 1990, from March to April, then from June to October, and then December.
 During November and December, weekly coin drop earnings averaged $183.50 per kit.
 It ended the year as America's highest-grossing arcade conversion kit of 1990.
 Final Fight sold a total of 30,000 arcade units worldwide.

 The Super NES version was also a commercial success.
 It sold 1.5 million copies worldwide, becoming one of Capcom's best-selling games on the platform.

 Critical

 The game was acclaimed by critics.
-Mega magazine compared the Mega CD version of the game favorably against the incomplete and "poor" Super NES version and placed it top of their list of the best Mega CD games of all time.
+Mega magazine compared the Sega CD version of the game favorably against the incomplete and "poor" Super NES version and placed it top of their list of the best Sega CD games of all time.
 The four reviewers of Electronic Gaming Monthly declared it a strong conversion of a game with "solid fighting action", though two of them also commented that "the necessity of the CD is questionable at best."

 Bran D. Butter reviewed the SNES version, giving it a generally favorable review, calling it a "classy beat 'em" and praising the "superb" graphics.
-However, the review criticized missing features from the arcade original, including the lack of two-player, missing levels, and the missing player character Guy.
+However, the review criticized missing features from the arcade original, including the lack of two-player, missing levels and the missing player character Guy.
 On release of the Game Boy Advance version of the game, Famitsu magazine scored it a 31 out of 40.